taghead/burger.devourer.xyz/docs/typescript_refresher.md

 let endsWithD = (<string>message).endsWith('d');
 ```

-Type assertion method 2:
+*Type assertion method 2*:

-Enclose the variable with brackets and then a append `as string` after the variable.
+Enclose the variable within brackets and then append `as string` after the variable.

 ```typescript
 // Variable message assumes any type